-The budget passed by the House includes funding SBDC at $225,000/year.
-We anticipate that SBDC's budget will be part of the Senate Finance Committee hearings on April 23rd.
-We are very hopeful that Senate budget writers will restore SBDC's funding in full in its version of the budget, protecting SBDC's services and critical federal funding match.
+The budget passed by Senate Finance includes funding SBDC at $440,000/year.
+We are very hopeful that the Senate will protect SBDC's services and critical federal funding match.

-- Get social!
+Get social!
 Share our social media posts.
 Post a story about your experience working with SBDC.
-Tag us and use the hashtag #SaveNHSBDC on Facebook, Twitter and LinkedIn.
+Tag us and we'll share it.

 NH SBDC State Director

 Background information about NH SBDC and our impact on businesses and the NH economy.

 SBDC is a cooperative agreement of three partners: the U.S. Small Business Administration, State of NH, and the University of NH.
 All three partners are critical to the ongoing success of the SBDC program in NH.